IN SILICO PREDICTION OF RIBOSWITCH AS A POTENTIAL DRUG TARGET AND DESIGN OF ITS OPTIMAL INHIBITORS AND PHARMACOPHORE FOR BACILLUS CEREUSHTML Full Text

-ABSTRACT: Bacillus cereus is a gram positive, rod-shaped, motile, beta hemolytic bacteria.
-These bacteria cause food borne illness, severe nausea, vomiting, diarrhea and keratitis.
-Food borne illness caused by Bacillus cereus occurs because of the bacterial endospores survival in improperly cooked food.
-The bacteria produce enteritoxins having high resistance against heat and acids and they causes diarrheal and emetic syndrome.
+ABSTRACT: Bacillus cereus is a gram-positive, rod-shaped, motile, beta hemolytic bacteria.
+These bacteria cause foodborne illness, severe nausea, vomiting, diarrhea, and keratitis.
+Foodborne illness caused by Bacillus cereus occurs because of the bacterial endospores survival in improperly cooked food.
+The bacteria produce enterotoxins having high resistance against heat and acids, and they cause the diarrheal and emetic syndrome.
 The diarrhetic syndromes observed in patients are thought to stem from the three toxins: hemolysin BL (Hbl), non-hemolytic enterotoxin (Nhe) and cytotoxin K (CytK).
-These enterotoxins are all produced in the small intestine of the host, thus thwarting digestion by host endogenous enzymes.
-The effect is loss of cellular membrane potential and eventually cell death.
+These enterotoxins are all produced in the small intestine of the host, thus thwarting digestion by endogenous host enzymes.
+The effect is the loss of cellular membrane potential and eventually cell death.
 Antibiotics that are used for the treatment of infectious disease have suffered a major setback due to the development of drug resistance by the pathogenic target organism.
-Therefore, in the current study the riboswitches are explored as an alternative potential drug target.
-A riboswitch of Bacillus cereus bacteria has been identified as a drug target and an inhibitor is designed with the help of molecular docking and simulation based virtual screening.
-Based on the in silico studies the designed Lead 1 molecule is recommended as potential inhibitor for riboswitch of Bacillus cereus.
+Therefore, in the current study, the riboswitches are explored as an alternative potential drug target.
+A riboswitch of Bacillus cereus bacteria has been identified as a drug target, and an inhibitor is designed with the help of molecular docking and simulation based virtual screening.
+Based on the in-silico studies, the designed Lead 1 molecule is recommended as a potential inhibitor for riboswitch of Bacillus cereus.
 The proposed inhibitor is superior over the existing antibiotics as it has less side effects and remote chances of development of resistance by the pathogen.

-Riboswitch, Drug design, Molecular docking simulations, Virtual screening, Bacillius Cereus, Phar macophore
+Riboswitch, Drug design, Molecular docking simulations, Virtual screening, Bacillus cereus, Pharmacophore

-INTRODUCTION: Bacillus cereus is a spore forming bacterium that can be frequently isolated from soil and some food.
+INTRODUCTION: Bacillus cereus is a spore-forming bacterium that can be frequently isolated from soil and some food.
 It causes gastrointestinal diseases in our body.
-If B. cereus grows in food, it can cause two different types of food borne illness in humans vomiting very shortly after eating contaminated food or diarrhoea after a longer incubation.
+If B. cereus grows in food, it can cause two different types of foodborne illness in humans vomiting very shortly after eating contaminated food or diarrhea after a longer incubation.

-Many of the emetic illnesses are due to improper holding of cooked rice at warm room temperatures, offering conditions where the activated spores in the rice are able to produce toxin.
+Many of the emetic illnesses are due to improper holding of cooked rice at warm room temperatures, offering conditions where the activated spores in the rice can produce toxin.

 Preparation of Input Files: Genes of Bacillus cereus are taken from NCBI in FASTA format.
 This data forms the input of the present study 1.

 Identification of Gene Sequence for Riboswitch: Genes are searched for riboswitch like sequence through the use of online riboswitch identifying tools.
 Riboswitch finder and Rfam database are employed for the identification of riboswitches.
-Based on the sequence conservation, Riboswitch finder is able to detect specific sequence elements and along with that it’s also capable of searching 10 types of riboswitches against an input sequence.
-Whereas, Rfam database is collection of RNA sequence families and covariance models (CMs), and when it’s searching for riboswitches, it incorporated covariance models (CMs) and score based on a combination of the consensus whole sequence and the consensus RNA ligand secondary structure 2, 3.
+Based on the sequence conservation, Riboswitch finder can detect specific sequence elements, and along with that, it’s also capable of searching 10 types of riboswitches against an input sequence.
+Whereas Rfam database is a collection of RNA sequence families and covariance models (CMs), and when it’s searching for riboswitches, it incorporated covariance models (CMs) and scored based on a combination of the consensus whole sequence and the consensus RNA ligand secondary structure 2, 3.

-Prediction of Tertiary Structure of Riboswitches: The secondary and tertiary structure of riboswitch is predicted by using online iFold RNA tool. iFold RNA program is a web based methodology for rapidly exploring RNA conformations using discrete molecular dynamics simulations (Sharma et al., 2008).
-The 3D structure of the riboswitch is further visualized using GUI interface of the Chimera molecular modelling suite.
+Prediction of Tertiary Structure of Riboswitches: The secondary and tertiary structure of riboswitch is predicted by using online iFold RNA tool. iFold RNA program is a web-based methodology for rapidly exploring RNA conformations using discrete molecular dynamics simulations (Sharma et al., 2008).
+The 3D structure of the riboswitch is further visualized using the GUI interface of the Chimera molecular modeling suite.
 Chimera is a protractile program for interactive visualization and analysis of molecular structures and related data, including density maps, supramolecular assemblies, sequence alignments, docking results, trajectories, and conformational ensembles (Pettersen et al., 2004 4).

 Molecular Docking Simulation: